Meet you at the Market

 The Bellevue Farmers Market started in 2017 under the direction of a group of residents.
 They realized a charming, walkable community like Bellevue, PA deserved to have a market that was as exciting and dynamic as the town itself.
 The goal of the market is to create a central point for the community that is accessible to all.

-Visiting the Market in 2021
+Visiting the Market in 2022

-- LOCATION: We are returning to Bayne Park for the duration of the 2021 season!
+- LOCATION: We are returning to Bayne Park for the duration of the 2022 season!

-- The Bellevue Farmers Market is each Wednesday from June 2nd through October 27th from 3pm to 7pm.
+- HOURS: The Bellevue Farmers Market is each Wednesday from June 1st through October 26th from 3pm to 7pm.